Skip to Main Content

 • Criminal Mischief

-Defending against property crimes charges is often a multi-faceted approach, often, because property crimes are indeed crimes, but can be resolved through pretrial settlements where an aggrieved property owner can be made whole.
+Defending against property crimes charges is often a multi-faceted approach.
+This is partly because property crimes are indeed crimes, but can sometimes be resolved through pretrial settlements where an aggrieved property owner can be made whole.
 However, this process is never as simple in criminal court as in civil court because of the ramifications of any outcome in criminal court that may ultimately involve a conviction.

 That’s why, at Black’s Law Group, we always thoroughly investigate the law and facts of a case early in the process to determine the best course of action and advise our clients throughout that process.
 In property crimes cases, this often involves a holistic approach of appealing to mitigating factors in the case, like adverse consequences to you, and combining it with efforts to make the other party whole, while also advocating on the merits of the legal case.

-Our team of experienced and creative property crimes attorneys have persuaded prosecutors to drop charges outright, guide cases like these into diversionary programs, and negotiated substantially reduced charges in serious property crimes cases where clients were no longer program eligible.
+Our team of experienced and creative property crimes attorneys has persuaded prosecutors to drop charges outright, guide cases like these into diversionary programs, and negotiated substantially reduced charges in serious property crimes cases where clients were no longer program-eligible.
 Where those options are not advisable or appropriate in your case, our team positions your legal case like any other criminal case and prepares the matter for trial before a jury or the court.

-Whether you or a loved one are facing felony or misdemeanor property crimes charges, hiring an experienced attorney to guide you through the process could be the difference between a diversionary program or imprisonment.
-You want to hire the experienced and creative attorneys that understand that the facts are not always black and white.
-Call the team at Black’s Law Group today for your free Connecticut property crimes consultation.
+Whether you or a loved one is facing felony or misdemeanor property crime charges, hiring an experienced attorney to guide you through the process could be the difference between a diversionary program and imprisonment.
+You deserve to work with attorneys who understand that the facts are not always black and white.
+Contact our office and schedule your free consultation with the team at Black’s Law Group today by calling 203-504-9517.
+We serve clients throughout Connecticut, including New Haven and surrounding areas, and we are ready to discuss your case and help you protect your freedom and your future in CT.